colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ### Some numbers

 - From: http://simontylercousins.net/does-the-language-you-use-make-a-difference-revisited

+**Sorry, if you have seen this before**

-' You will have probably seen this before
+' You will have seen this before

 ***